SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex5/README.md

 # Exercise 5: Create UI Application
 After defining the foundation of your application in the previous chapter, we will add an SAP Fiori elements based User Interface to the application.

-1. Go to the storyboard page and find the UI Application tile and choose the + icon to add a new user interface.
+1. Go to the storyboard page and find the UI Applications tile and choose the + icon to add a new user interface.
 ![](images/UI_001.png)

 2. A screen will show up where you can add the Display Name: ManagePurchaseRequisition-<Your-User-ID> and enter a description.
 Choose Next.